-If you would like to receive personalized marketing and technology recommendations from our president Travis Hise, you can make an appointment by clicking below.
+If you would like to receive personalized marketing and technology recommendations from our president Michael Knutz, you can make an appointment by clicking below.
 You will receive some suggestions you can implement yourself and some for which you will need to obtain new technology.

 Want to be a book author?
 Don’t have time to write one?

 There’s a better than average chance you answered “yes” to both questions in the headline.

 After 35 years of seeking authors to write law books we have learned that (1) most lawyers would love to be book authors, and (2) very, very few are able to carve out the needed writing time.

 Despite that lack of lawyer-writing time, prospective clients still: